-Meet the team that make up Impact Hub Inverness - Brian, Polly, Karen B, Kate, Mary, Karen M, Lucy and Catriona.
+Meet the team that make up Impact Hub Inverness - Polly, Brian, Karen B, Kate, Mary and Karen M!

 Mary Riddoch is the one who makes our social media presence sparkle and maintains the website.
-And she will soon be developing a blog and newsletter for Impact Hub Inverness.
+And she is developing a blog and writes the newsletter for Impact Hub Inverness.
 A native Gaelic speaker from South Uist in the Western Isles, Mary worked in the Scottish Government's Housing and Community Regeneration Department assessing grant applications from community groups before joining HISEZ.
 She has also worked for Communities Scotland as a Press Officer and as a Community Regeneration Co-ordinator dealing with various funding streams available to social enterprises.
 She began her career in the Public Sector working for Scottish Natural Heritage as a Press Officer covering the Highlands and Islands and Grampian and as their Gaelic spokesperson.
-She is also known to make a mean cocktail.
-She works half time, and she acts as a volunteer host in the office.
-She will lead on the promotion of the Impact Hub with Polly and Lucy.
+In her spare time Mary is Vice-chair of her children's school Parent Council.
+She is also known to make a mean cocktail!
+She works half time, and acts as a volunteer host in the office.
+Mary will lead on the promotion of the Impact Hub with Polly.

 Polly Chapman, also Co-Founder of Impact Hub Inverness, joined its predecessor, HISEZ, from the Scottish Government where she successfully managed a number of grant programmes, including setting up and running the Third Sector Resilience Fund.
 Polly has a number of years' experience of research in rural Scotland.
 She has some great insights into what makes rural communities tick, and what doesn't, and how to support change in these places.
 She's also built up an impressive network of contacts with local and national agencies, community groups and third sector organisations.
 She has led on developing the relationship with Japan and developing the Impact Hub.
 Within the team Polly also works as a business adviser on the Just Enterprise programme, and with BIG Lottery applicant referrals from Scottish Investment Business.
-Polly is on a 3.5 day/week contract and acts as a volunteer host.
+Polly works full time and acts as a volunteer host.

 Karen Maclean-Yuille is our legal structures and governance guru.
 Karen has worked in the enterprising third sector for 12 years and is a former Chief Executive of Social Firms Scotland.
 Here she assesses applications for business support for the Just Enterprise programme and takes them to the fortnightly case conferences with our consortium partners and is one of our business advisers.
 Karen is also vice chair of a social enterprise providing support and training to young people in Highland who experience difficulties in the transition to independent living and/or work.
 Karen works half time from home.
 Like Kate, while she will not be an active host of the Hub, she will be a Hub champion, promoting the concept of the Hub through her contract work.